 We have also designed a low energy, low noise underfloor displacement ventilation system, not usually seen in the commercial market.
 By providing air through the floor we have created the highest levels of indoor air quality for people and ensured no mixing of pollutants in the space.

-The fitout achieved a 6 Star Green Star Interiors v1.1 Design Review Certified rating and is targeting a 5 Star NABERS Energy and 4 Star NABERS Water rating.
-It will use 100% green power as part of our commitment to sustainability.
+The fitout achieved a 6 Star Green Star Interiors v1.1 Design Review Certified rating and the base building received a 6 Star Green Star Office v3 As Built Certified rating.
+The building has been awarded a 5.5 Star NABERS Energy and 4 Star NABERS Water rating, and the office uses 100% green power as part of our commitment to sustainability.

 Our new workplace showcases what we are about: a design-led, socially responsible organisation, inclusive to all, and a great place to work.